 This character education program is school wide and includes an instructional component as well as being the theme of our entire program.
-It is based on the development of the Fruit of the Spirit in Galatians 5:22 and include love, joy, peace, patience, kindness, goodness, gentleness, faithfulness, and self-control.
+It is based on the development of the Fruit of the Spirit in Galatians 5:22 and includes love, joy, peace, patience, kindness, goodness, gentleness, faithfulness, and self-control.
 In our school we are trying to develop the Fruit of the Spirit in our lives - students as well as staff.

 Each Thursday during Courtyard "Fruit of the Spirit" awards are presented to one student in each grade (K5-8th grade).
 These children are recognized in front of the entire school community with a "Fruit of the Spirit" certificate.
 Other weeks the award is voted on by the students for a fellow student in their class.
-Each month a different Fruit of the Spirit is featured.